Out on Campus - LGBTQ Community

 Life changes can sometimes feel a bit scary, and the transition to life at the University is no exception.
 Lesbian, gay, bisexual, transgender

-- Will my roommate be supportive?
+- How are roommates assigned and will my roommate be supportive?

 - What campus resources exist to support LGBTQ students?